Which bride expects to contract chickenpox three days to her wedding?

 And not because I deserved it.

-Tommy only relaxed when he saw saw me smile at a distance.
+My dashing groom waited at the end of the alter and breathed a sign of relief and thanksgiving when he saw saw the smile on my face from a distance.
 Only then did he know that I was all right, that I would be able to go through the day.

 This man received a swift introduction to the marriage vows we would take later; to love each other for better or for worse.